 Porcelain fixtures usually last between five and ten years, while composite options last one or two years at the most.
 Unfortunately, all patients will need to have the installations replaced at some point in the future.

 Although dental veneers are cemented into place, they can come loose or break off.
 With broken veneers, patients should keep hold of the veneer and contact an emergency dentist immediately.

 An effective daily oral health routine is vital to ensuring dental veneers last as long as possible and remain as attractive as they were after the day they were fitted.

-While the installations are usually extremely durable, patients may find they become chipped, cracked or broken and require urgent attention from a dental professional.
+While the installations are usually extremely durable, patients may find they become chipped, cracked or broken and require urgent attention from a dentist.
 This is when a number of factors come into play concerning the course of action that will be taken depending on the extent of the issue.

 The age, type and location within the mouth all need to be considered by a dental professional in order to create a viable solution.

 Initially, individuals should ensure they visit their dentist as soon as they can if a chip or fissure is noticed on the film, as the longer it is left, the more often the installation will become damaged beyond repair.

 Patients are advised to ask their dentist about the possibility of applying dental composite over their broken veneers to resolve the issue, which will be cheaper than a veneer remake.